 Read next: foods and premature ejaculation

-Ayurvedic herbs are often offered as a remedy for premature ejaculation.
-Ayurveda refers to the traditional health system of India that uses a mix of herbs, foods, manual therapies and other methods to treat disease.
+Ayurvedic herbal medicines are often offered as a remedy for premature ejaculation.
+Ayurveda refers to the traditional health system of India that uses a mix of herbs (such as kaunch beej, kamini vidrawan ras, and yauvanamrit vati), foods, manual therapies and other methods to treat disease.
 It is a traditional health discipline that has not been studied thoroughly in the scientific literature.

-One study compared Ayurvedic herbs and psychotherapy with psychotherapy and placebo as a treatment for premature ejaculation.
+One study compared Ayurvedic herbs (Stambhanakaraka Yoga, consisting of Holy Basil and Spanish chamomille among other herbs) and psychotherapy with psychotherapy and placebo as a treatment for premature ejaculation.
 After two months, the men receiving ayurvedic herbs were able to delay ejaculation by 50% (0.8 minutes) and about 8% were completely cured.

 However, this was a small study and review suggests that there was a high degree of bias in the results.
 Bias happens when researchers don’t take into account other hidden factors that affect the results, like not making sure both groups of participants were treated the same, except for the ayurvedic herbs.